Kala Vijayan

+Biography

 Kala Vijayan is an Indian classical dance performer, choreographer, author and actor.
 She is the daughter of the legendary Kathakali artist Kalamandalam Krishnan Nair and Mohiniyattam exponent Kalamandalam Kalyanikutty Amma.
 Kala Vijayan is trained in Mohiniyattam, Bharatanatyam and Kathakali, however she is best known for her contributions to Mohiniyattam.
 She is the recipient of Kerala Sangeetha Nataka Akademi Award for Mohiniyattam (1998) and the Kerala State Award for Mohiniyattam (2019).
 She is the Principal Director and senior Guru at Kerala Kalalayam, a fine arts institute established by her parents at Thripunithura in 1952.

 Family

 Kala Vijayan was born on 8 May 1944 at Desamangalam village, Shornur.
 Her father, Kalamandalam Krishnan Nair was a legendary Kathakali artist who popularized Kathakali within Kerala and beyond.
 Her mother, Kalamandalam Kalyanikutty Amma, is remembered as the “Tharavattamma” or “Mother” of Mohiniyattam.
 She was a student of Mohiniyattam at Kerala Kalamandalam from 1937 to 1940 and played a pivotal role in the resurrection of Mohiniyattam to a classical dance form.

 Kala's elder sister Sreedevi Rajan is a Mohiniyattam artist and instructor.
 Sreedevi Rajan has two daughters – Smitha Rajan and Sandhya Rajan – both of whom are Mohiniyattam performers and instructors.
 Their brother, Kalasala Babu was an Indian stage, serial and film actor.

 Kala is married to C.K.
 Vijayan, a retired FACT employee.
-Her son is a film and television actor.
+Her son Ajith Vijayan is a film and television actor.

 Education

-Vijayan did her pre-university education from Maharaja’s College, Ernakulam.
+Vijayan did her pre-university education from Maharaja's College, Ernakulam.
 Growing up in a family of artists, she studied Mohiniyattam and Kathakali from her mother and father respectively.
 She started her Mohiniyattam training under her mother at an early age and did her Mohiniyattam arangettam (stage initiation) by the age of 4.
 She started learning Bharatanatyam under Guru Thanjavoor A.R.R.
 Bhaskar.
 Her arangettam in Bharatanatyam happened at the age of 10.
 Her Kathakali arangettam happened at the age of 10 with an hour-and-half long performance of Poonthanamoksham.
-Kala Vijayan further did her higher studies in Bharatanatyam from Kalakshetra under the institute’s scholarship.
+Kala Vijayan further did her higher studies in Bharatanatyam from Kalakshetra under the institute's scholarship.